danielhusar/danielhusar.sk/src/blog/2019-01-20-how-we-reduced-messenger-size.md

 draft: false
 ---

 ## Intercom Messenger is an app our customers embed on their website.
-Because of that, performance and bundle size has always been a top priority for us.
+Because of that, performance and bundle size have always been a top priority for us.

 <Image width={80} caption="This is the entry point to our messenger which we call launcher">